 Bhutan Dagala Thousand Lake trekking

 Bhutan Dagala Thousand Lake trekking is popular trekking route in Bhutan.
-Bhutan Dagala Thousand Lakes Trek is a short trek, near Thimphu, to a large number of lovely high altitude lakes.
+Bhutan Dagala thousand lakes trek is a short trek, near Thimphu, to a large number of lovely high altitude lakes.
 Bhutan Dagala thousand lake trekking tour is popular trekking destination in Bhutan.
 Dagala Thousand Lake Trekking is short trekking tour near by Thimpu .
 Trekking in Dagala thousand lake take you large number of lovely high altitude lakes.
 Dagala Thousand Lakes Trekking trail leads up the ridge and across meadows to a pass at 4,240 meters with a spectacular view of the whole Dagala range.
 Bhutan Dagala Thousand Lake trek is a paradise for people who love fishing, the lakes are filled with trout.
 Alpine flowers, rhododendron, different species of pheasants, musk deer are found in abundance.
 The trail descends steeply through mixed forest of rhododendron.
 May/June and September /October is the best season for Bhutan Dagala thousand lake trekking.

-Bhutan Dagala thousand lake trekking begins at Paro then Himalaya Journey Trekking guide led you through beautiful valley Paro, Thimpu Gyenekha Thangthangkha Pankha Talakha and finally return to Thimpu .
+Bhutan Dagala thousand lake trek begins at Paro then Himalaya Journey Trekking guide led you through beautiful valley Paro, Thimpu Gyenekha Thangthangkha Pankha Talakha and finally return to Thimpu .
 Minimum two weeks holidays required for Bhutan Dagala thousand lake trekking but we Himalaya Journey Trekking arrange personalized trekking service as per trekkers wish and holiday schedule.
 Bhutan Dagala thousand lake trekking take to you heart of the Bhutan.
 Good physical fitness is required for Bhutan Dagala thaousand lake trek.
 Bhutan Dagala thousand lake is situated in the heart of the Great Himalayas, the Kingdom of Bhutan with varied climatic conditions has been hidden for centuries.

 Bhutan Dagala Thousand lake trekking itinerary: